 Upon successful completion of the appropriate airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
 FAA testing consists of three (3) written tests and three (3) parts to an oral and practical (O&P) exam.
-Spartan College is a Designated FAA Test Center for the written tests.
-Spartan will provide, one-time, all the required written tests at no additional cost to the student provided that:
+Spartan College of Aeronautics and Technology is a Designated FAA Test Center for the written tests.
+The College will provide, one-time, all the required written tests at no additional cost to the student provided that:

-- 1. The student is a Spartan College FAA Part 147 program graduate. - 2.
-He/she has fulfilled all financial obligations to Spartan College. - 3.
-Written tests are taken at Spartan College within forty-five (45) days of graduation. - 4.
+- 1. The student is a Spartan College of Aeronautics and Technology FAA Part 147 program graduate. - 2.
+He/she has fulfilled all financial obligations to the College. - 3.
+Written tests are taken at the College within forty-five (45) days of graduation. - 4.
 Successful completion and passing of practice exams with a score of at least 85% in each of the three (3) subject areas (General, Airframe, and Powerplant).